eengxy/configuration/README.md

 - `conda init zsh`
 - (If this fails, add this path to `.zshrc`: `export PATH="/usr/local/miniconda3/bin:$PATH"`)
 - Finally do a `conda update conda`
+- If using spaceship prompt:
+    - disable native conda prompt by running `conda config --set changeps1 False`
+    - Optionally, add the line `[[ $CONDA_DEFAULT_ENV == base ]] && return` to the file `.oh-my-zsh/custom/themes/spaceship-prompt/sections/conda.zsh` in order to remove the conda env section when the base environment is activated

 ### TBD